crpietschmann/portfolio/_posts/2008-07-15-c-enhance-enums-using-extension-methods.markdown

         return attributes.Length &gt; 0 ? attributes[0].Description : string.Empty;
     }
 }</pre>

-<p>The usage of this new method is really simple:</p>
+The usage of this new method is really simple:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">LocalizationMarket myLocal = LocalizationMarket.English;
 MessageBox.Show( myLocal.ToDescriptionString() ); // this will show "en-US" in the MessageBox that's shown</pre>

-<p>Now one thing you must remember with using Extension Methods is you may not want to extend the System.Enum Type, but instead just extend the Enums you create only.</p>
+Now one thing you must remember with using Extension Methods is you may not want to extend the System.Enum Type, but instead just extend the Enums you create only.